dina-Zeynali/MSCI718-CourseProject-Diamonds/MSCI-718-Course Project- Diamonds/guideline.md

 This project is done using Rstudio.

-The pdf file is the project report and the R file is project main codes
+ PDF file is the project report and R file is the project main codes